 Reishi mushroom (Ganoderma lucidum) has wide-ranging applications and deserves a close look.
 Based on research, there are many conditions that appear to improve when Ganoderma is consumed regularly.

-One can readily see that Ganoderma is virtually the ideal substance to help people deal with the challenges of the modern age in which almost everyone is overworking, eating less-than-ideal food on the run, sleeping poorly (and not enough), sitting at a desk all day and on a sofa at night watching television, all while being overwhelmed by stress.
+Ganoderma is virtually an ideal substance to help people deal with the challenges of the modern age in which almost everyone is overworking, eating less-than-ideal food on the run, sleeping poorly (and not enough), sitting at a desk all day and on a sofa at night watching television, all while being overwhelmed by stress.

 It is only because of its rich, long history of use as a tonic substance in China and Japan that modern science has focused its lens on Ganoderma.
 Tradition pointed the way, and so we need to look at what the ancients thought of this mushroom.